1 February 2020

 Local government bodies responsible for new public libraries may apply to be considered for this award, in co-operation with relevant advisors.
 It is not a requirement to be a member of IFLA.

-Submit you application [open from 1 February to 15 April 2020]
+Submit you application open from 1 February to 1 May 2020 [Deadline extended]

 - Interaction with the surroundings and local culture: Including how the architecture reflects – or gives consideration to – the local culture of the community, how it provides visibility in the urban landscape and interaction with surrounding buildings and open spaces.
 Does the library serve as a driver of connections or movements in the urban context?
 Can the library function as a “living room” for the community, with access for all?